cielHador/Game-in-progress/proposal.md

 ## Major Project
  I wish to create a jumping game that works like The Impossible Game.
+ Jumping over blocks to survive, and if you hit certain objects you die.

 # Timeline:

 - [ ] Jumping improvement 1-2 weeks